Understanding Apathy | JED

 • What about my current situation is changeable?

-• Do I feel like my apathy has negatively affected my relationships, or my performance at work or school?
+• Do I feel like my apathy has negatively affected my relationships or my performance at work or school?

-If at any point your apathetic feelings lead to thinking suicidal thoughts, such as “What’s the point of being alive?” or “No one would miss me if I died,” it’s time to tell a parent, teacher, or therapist.
+If at any point your apathetic feelings lead to having suicidal thoughts, such as “What’s the point of being alive?” or “No one would miss me if I died,” it’s time to tell a parent, teacher, or therapist.
 Any suicidal thoughts, or thoughts about hurting yourself, should be assessed with support from a mental health professional.

 Search Resource Center